May 23, 2026 · 18 min read

 By Sunny Harris, MD

-A single bounded agent acting alone has only its own representation to work with.
-It compresses, acts, observes, updates, compresses again.
+Compression is what the inequality forces.
+The agent's representation must collapse multiple distinct world states onto a single internal state — keep what changes action, drop the rest.
+A single bounded agent acting alone compresses, acts, observes, updates, compresses again.
 The hard problem starts when two such agents have to act on a world they're each compressing separately.

 The constraint

-The arithmetic forces a hard consequence: the signal underdetermines the source state.
-If the sender has N possible internal states and the channel admits M < N possible signals, then some sender states share a signal.
+The consequence is mechanical: the signal underdetermines the source state.
+If the sender has N possible source states and the channel admits M < N possible signals, then some source states share a signal.
 The receiver, looking at the signal, cannot uniquely identify which source state it came from.
 Multiple source states are consistent with any given signal; the receiver cannot recover the sender's full state from the signal alone.

 This is not a flaw of any particular codec or any particular matching mechanism.
-It is a structural property of bounded communication.
+It is a structural property of the inequality.
 The receiver always does inferential work the signal does not fix.

 The consequence